chrisheo/chrisheo/README.md

 - 👋 Hi, I’m @chrisheo
 - 👀 I’m interested in ...
 Startup
-- 🌱 I’m currently learning ... flutter, machine learning
+- 🌱 I’m currently learning ...
+Nest.js, Solidity, Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...